crantok/typerack/README.md

 * You will be able to load any text file and practice typing its contents.
 * You will be able to select different kinds of error highlighting to suit different goals (speed versus accuracy).
+* You will be able to see visualisation of your progress.
 * And you will be able to choose how to treat all that pesky white space in code files.